TableMateio/searchiqs-cleaner-safari-extension/README.md

 # SearchIQS Cleaner - Safari Extension

-A Safari extension that automatically removes unwanted dialog boxes and overlays from www.searchiqs.com for a cleaner browsing experience.
+A Safari extension that automatically removes unwanted dialog boxes and overlays from www.searchiqs.com for a cleaner browsing experience, and restores normal right-click functionality.

 ## What It Does

-This extension automatically detects and removes two specific unwanted elements from the SearchIQS website:
+This extension automatically detects and removes unwanted elements from the SearchIQS website:

 1. **Dialog Box**: The modal dialog with classes `ui-dialog ui-corner-all ui-widget ui-widget-content ui-front ui-dialog-buttons ui-draggable ui-resizable`
 2. **Overlay**: The background overlay with classes `ui-widget-overlay ui-front`
+3. **Right-Click Blocking**: Disables the annoying "Action not allowed on this page" popup and restores normal browser context menu functionality

 The extension works silently in the background - no user interaction required.

+## Features

+### ✅ DOM Element Removal
+- Automatically removes unwanted dialog boxes and overlays
+- Uses MutationObserver to catch dynamically loaded elements
+- Works immediately on page load and for content loaded later

+### ✅ Right-Click Restoration
+- Prevents "Action not allowed on this page" popup
+- Restores normal browser context menu (copy, paste, inspect element, etc.)
+- Handles multiple blocking methods (contextmenu, mousedown, mouseup events)
+- Re-enables text selection that may have been disabled

 ## Installation Instructions